Safe Adults for Kids: Helping Children Build a Safe Support Circle (Ages 5–10)

 You may also find these guides helpful:

-How to Help Children Understand Trusted Adults (Ages 5–10)
+How to Help Children Understand Safe Adults (Ages 5–10)

 What to Do When a Child Says Something Feels Wrong (Ages 5–10)